RxDB Quickstart

 });

-Update a Document
+Update a Documentβ

-In the first found document, set done
+In the first found document, set done to true:

 const firstDocument = foundDocuments[0];